 Differences in Values

-Not everyone has your values.
-You may feel it is acceptable to work on the weekend, others believe it is family time.
+Not everyone has your values, so while you may feel it is acceptable to work on the weekend, others may believe it is family time.
 Understand what motivates each individual member of your team.
 Get to know people at a deeper level.
 Treat people as they would like to be treated.

-We often claim we respect differences, yet time and time again I see those differences not being appreciated or even understood.
+Make sure we respect differences in others.
 Creating a team that will carry a company forward requires understanding and flexibility on the part of the leader.
 Consider the needs of the team members and treat them accordingly.
-Come from a place of respect and behave accordingly.
+Come from a place of respect and behave accordingly, and for inspiration, here is Aretha’s spin on respect.